LT-IntroToAI-SY2324/intro-to-python-C-Rosari0/a1_writeup.md

 ## Reflection Questions

 1. What is your initial thoughts about the python programming language?
+ I orifinally thought the program was going to be harder to learn because I have never learned java.

 2. Describe some similarities and differences that you found between python and other programming languages you have used in the past?
+ The command to print is almost the same as java however you don't have to coniously call to system in a tedious way to print.
+ As for java  you have to call for the sytem with the command Syste.out.print ();

 3. What are some things that you learned through this assignment?